Brushes with War Exhibition 1914-1918, WW1 through the eyes of the Soldiers on the front line

 Many of these soldier artists did not survive the war, it’s such a waste of talent and I am sure that many would have gone on to create further outstanding works.

 Social History is such a big part of researching our own family histories, it helps us understand how our ancestors lived and often died.
 Two of my Great Uncles died in the Great War and this exhibition took me one step closer to seeing through their eyes during that time.

 Many Thanks to Joel Parkinson of the World War History & Art Museum for providing me with information on the collection and for giving me permission to use the images for this post.

-You can find out more about the collections held at the World War History & Art Museum here http://wwham.com/
+Find out more about the collections held at the World War History & Art Museum

-A book called ‘Brushes with War: Paintings and Drawings by the Troops of World War I: The WWHAM Collection of Original Art’ by Joel Parkinson has been released detailing these images, if you would like to see the full uncensored collection for yourself then the link below allows you to purchase this via Amazon:-
+A book called ‘Brushes with War: Paintings and Drawings by the Troops of World War I: The WWHAM Collection of Original Art’ by Joel Parkinson has been released detailing these images, if you would like to see the full uncensored collection for yourself then then the book is available via Amazon

 For queries relating to Ancestral Research or details of our products or publications please visit our home page

 Subscribe to our blog so you don’t miss another article or newsletter